mozilla/meao/_drafts/kuma_report.md

  {{ site.baseurl }}/public/images/kuma/2017-11-gzip.png
  "71% drop from 0.57s to 0.16s due to GZip")

-Heavy load due to scraping caused a few 2 to 5 minute downtimes.
+Heavy load due to scraping caused a 6 downtimes totaling 35 minutes.
 We worked to improve the performance of unpopular pages that get high traffic from scrapers, such as document list views
 ([PR 4463](https://github.com/mozilla/kuma/pull/4463) from
 [John Whitlock](https://github.com/jwhitlock)) and the revisions dashboard ([PR 4520](https://github.com/mozilla/kuma/pull/4520) from [Josh Mize](https://github.com/jgmize)).
 This made the system more resilient.

-Kubernetes was contributing to the downtime, by restarting web servers when they started to undergo heavy load and were slow to respond.
+Kubernetes was contributing to the downtimes, by restarting web servers when they started to undergo heavy load and were slow to respond.
 We've adjusted our "readiness" and "liveness" probes so that Kubernetes will be more patient and more gentle